Digital Skills and Digital Ethics

 Digital transformation continues to be one of the most important issues facing boards, regardless of industry.
-Digital transformation has two distinct goals; to improve current operational effectiveness across all aspects of the organisation, and to drive greater revenue through embracing technological innovation being adopted by customers in both existing, and new products and markets.
+Digital transformation has two distinct goals; to improve current operational effectiveness across all aspects of the organization, and to drive greater revenue through embracing technological innovation being adopted by customers in both existing, and new products and markets.

 Digital transformation is a continuous process and investment, not a single one-off project, and delivering change is incremental over time.
 Many businesses focus on implementing new technologies (“Products”) and redefining internal systems (“Processes”) – two crucial pillars of any successful change programme.
 But it is the cultural transformation that is often overlooked.